armahpen/studenthelp/README.md

 **Use Lovable**

-Simply visit the [Lovable Project](https://studenthelp.cloud) and start prompting.
+Simply visit the [Project](https://studenthelp.cloud) and start prompting.

 Changes made via Lovable will be committed automatically to this repo.